Angela Dwamena-Aboagye

-Angela Dwamena-Aboagye (born 1965) is a Ghanaian lawyer, gender activist, and the Executive Director of The Ark Foundation Ghana.
+Angela Dwamena-Aboagye (born in 1965) is a Ghanaian lawyer, gender activist, and the Executive Director of The Ark Foundation Ghana.
 The Ark Foundation is an NGO that seeks to address women’s human rights in Ghana.
 Dwamena-Aboagye established the first shelter for battered women in Ghana and also set up a crisis centre, with a legal centre and a counselling centre to render sexual and gender based violence and child abuse services in different locations in Ghana, she is also a counsellor, and a motivational public speaker.

 Early life

 Angela Dwamena-Aboagye (nee Sakyi) was born in 1965.

 Education

 Dwamena-Aboagye attended the Mfantsiman Secondary School and also Holy Child School.
 She graduated from the University of Ghana and holds a Bachelor of Laws degree, and also a Qualifying Certificate of Law as a Barrister from the Ghana Law School.

 Dwamena-Aboagye also obtained a master's degree in law from the Georgetown University Law Center, Washington, D.C., US and also a Master of Arts Degree in Theology from the Akrofi-Christaller Institute, Akropong Ghana.
+She was called to the Ghana Bar as a Barrister and Solicitor in 1989.